osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/pi-event-frames-interface-manager/server-information-tab.md

 ## PI Data server (/HOST) settings

-The PI Data server specified under PI Data server specifies the server to which the interface sends batch data. _Host_ is the IP address or fully-qualified domain name of the PI Data server.
-If the server that you want to use is not listed in the drop-down menu, add it to the known servers table using the [About PI-SDK utility](https://livelibrary.osisoft.com/LiveLibrary/content/en/server-v5/GUID-92B81C3E-8C8C-4670-AFFE-033F45A9DB5C).
+The PI Data server specified under PI Data server specifies the server to which the interface sends batch data. _Host_ is the IP address or fully-qualified domain name of the PI Data server or PI Collective.
+If the server that you want to use is not listed in the drop-down menu, add it to the known servers table using the [About PI-SDK utility](https://docs.osisoft.com/bundle/pi-server/page/pi-server.html).

 If you are using a PI Data Archive version prior to 3.4.380.36, select **Use explicit log** in to specify a **PI user name** and **PI password**.